Eigenvalues of Cayley graphs: Introduction

 or

 where in the latter notation we usually omit $m_i$ if $m_i = 1$ for some $i$.
 An eigenvalue with multiplicity $1$ is called a \emph{simple} eigenvalue.
 The \emph{spectral radius} of a graph is the maximum modulus of its eigenvalues.
 Two graphs are said to be \emph{cospectral} if they have the same spectrum.
+Cospectral graphs need not be isomorphic, but isomorphic graphs are always cospectral.

 Let $D(G)$ be the $n \times n$ diagonal matrix whose $(u, u)$-entry is equal to the degree $d(u)$ of $u$ in $G$, for each $u \in V(G)$.
 The matrices $D(G) - A(G)$ and $D(G) + A(G)$ are called the \emph{Laplacian matrix} and \emph{signless Laplacian matrix} of $G$, respectively, and their eigenvalues are called the \emph{Laplacian eigenvalues} and \emph{signless Laplacian eigenvalues} of $G$, respectively.
-In the case when $G$ is \emph{$k$-regular} for some integer $k \ge 0$, that is, each vertex has degree $k$, a real number $x$ is an eigenvalue of $G$ if and only if $k - x$ is a Laplacian eigenvalue of $G$.
+It is readily seen that the smallest Laplacian eigenvalue of $G$ is $0$.
+The second smallest Laplacian eigenvalue of $G$, with multiple eigenvalues counted separately, is called the \emph{algebraic connectivity} of $G$.
+Since the multiplicity of $0$ is equal to the number of connected components of $G$, the algebraic connectivity of $G$ is positive if and only if $G$ is connected.
+In the case when $G$ is \emph{$k$-regular} for some integer $k \ge 0$, that is, each vertex has degree $k$, the largest eigenvalue of $G$ is $k$, and moreover a real number $x$ is an eigenvalue of $G$ if and only if $k - x$ is a Laplacian eigenvalue of $G$.
 Since all graphs considered in this paper are regular, this implies that all results to be reviewed in the paper can be presented in terms of Laplacian eigenvalues.
 Henceforth we will mostly talk about eigenvalues of graphs.